Major in Health Information Management (HIM)

-- Bachelor of Science Degree in Health Information Management (HIM)
+- Bachelor of Science (B.S.) in health information management (HIM)

 Saint Louis University Health Information Management Program OverviewSaint Louis University's undergraduate degree in health information management combines medical science and information technology with legal concepts and business administration.
 Graduates from SLU's health information management are a vital part of the health care team and recognized experts who secure, analyze, integrate and manage information.

 If you choose to major in health information management at SLU's Doisy College of Health Sciences, you will use an electronic health record that mimics the actual EHR you will see at most clinics.
 In addition to a traditional four-year degree, Doisy College also offers an 18-month accelerated B.S. in health information management for students who already possess a bachelor's degree.
 Upon graduation, all of SLU's health information management students are qualified to sit for the Registered Health Information Administrator (RHIA) national credentialing examination.